Planning a trip to Italy and wondering what are the best things to do in Florence? You’ve come to the right place!

 Wherever you stay in Florence you won't be too far from the sights, restaurants and shops.
 We recommend staying not far from historic centre, so you can make the most of your time.

 You may decide to stay right next to the Cathedral or choose your place in the less bustling Oltrarno, across the Arno River.
-Staying close to the train station could also be also great idea.
-Or perhaps stay at the hills, which is ideal during the hot summer months.
-The choice is really huge.
+Staying close to the train station could also be also great idea, so you can easily hop to another cities, such as Pisa, Lucca or Bologna.

-Casa di Chiara - stylish and cosy apartment just a 20-minute stroll from the historic center.
+This stylish and cosy apartment just a 20-minute stroll from the historic center.
 Extremely comfortable and fully equipped with everything you might need.
 Host are the best!
 This wonderful apartment serves as an excellent base for exploring Florence.
 It's our favourite place to stay when in Florence!

-Globus Urban Hotel - centrally located 4-star hotel, a short walk from SMN train station and the Duomo.
+This centrally located 4-star hotel, a short walk from SMN train station and the Duomo.
 The incredibly friendly and helpful staff really sets this Florence hotel apart.
 The hotel boasts modern, spacious rooms and a delicious breakfast spread (including options for vegans, vegetarians, and those who are gluten-free).

-Alba Palace Hotel - situated just steps away from Santa Maria Novella train station, this hotel is on the doorstep of historic centre.
+Situated just steps away from Santa Maria Novella train station, this hotel is on the doorstep of historic centre.
 The rooms are very comfortable and clean, ensuring a pleasant stay.
 The breakfast buffet offers a wide choices, and the staff is very friendly and accommodating.
 An ideal base for exploring Florence!

-We believe that 3 days in Florence is barely scratching the surface, but you may want to see beyond it.
-Other Tuscan cities are easy to reach from Florence, either by train or by car.
 Some of the most interesting are: San Gimignano (a picturesque hilltop town), Siena (renowned for its culinary delights, art scene, museums, medieval cityscape, and the thrilling Palio horse race), Pisa (home to the iconic Leaning Tower), or Lucca (famed for its multitude of towers).
 These destinations are reachable by train or through organised day tours.

 Another great option is Bologna, a city boasting captivating architecture and mouthwatering cuisine (famous for its tagliatelle and tortellini pasta, mortadella, Parmigiano Reggiano cheese, and balsamic vinegar).
 If you consider yourself a food enthusiast, this city should definitely be on your radar!